michaelkourlas/voipms-sms-client/HELP.md

 If push notifications are configured correctly, VoIP.ms will send a callback to a Cloudflare Worker maintained by me when your phone number receives a text message.
-The Cloud Function will then forward the callback to your device using Firebase Cloud Messaging.
+The Worker will then forward the callback to your device using Firebase Cloud Messaging.
 When the app receives the callback, it performs a synchronization with the VoIP.ms servers and retrieves the text message.